PranavThampi/Cowin_Vaccine_Booker/README.md

 # Cowin_Vaccine_Booker
-This is a CLI based Covid-19 Vaccine Scheduler using the Cowin api's.
+This is a CLI based Covid-19 Vaccine Booking Service using the Cowin api's.